cvas-ug/simple-reactive-nn/README.md

 Here, we use the OpenAI simulator FetchPickandPlace which provides kinematic state vector as an input to our network.
 For installing OpenAI fetch simulator: Refer to [Fetch](https://openai.com/blog/ingredients-for-robotics-research/)

 Since, we are adding an additional degree of freedom (i.e rotation of the end-effector while grasping), that is not provided by the fetchpickandplace environment, we need to change the files associated with the fetchpickandplace environment.
+Replace the robotics folder in gym/envs/robotics by the one in this repository.
+Tehn, you are all set!
 ### Clone the repository

 ```